EliahKagan/msf/README.md

 It outputs [DOT code](https://graphviz.org/doc/info/lang.html) describing the full graph it was given, with a minimum spanning forest&rsquo;s edges colored red, and any other edges colored black.
-You can supply that DOT code as input to [GraphViz](https://graphviz.org/) utilities, such as `dot`, to render nice images of the graph.
-(You can [install GraphViz](https://graphviz.org/download/) in the traditional manner and run it;
+You can supply that DOT code as input to [Graphviz](https://graphviz.org/) utilities, such as `dot`, to render nice images of the graph.
+(You can [install Graphviz](https://graphviz.org/download/) in the traditional manner and run it;
-or you can use [GraphViz Online](https://dreampuf.github.io/GraphvizOnline) by [dreampuf](https://github.com/dreampuf/GraphvizOnline).)
+or you can use [Graphviz Online](https://dreampuf.github.io/GraphvizOnline) by [dreampuf](https://github.com/dreampuf/GraphvizOnline).)

 The DOT code `msf` emits actually describes *two* graphs&mdash;one showing the